-We remember the events of what happened on that day Jesus died on the Cross in our Great Friday Service.
-We take part in the worship on that day with fasting and prayer, and many people come to Church wearing black or grey.
-It is a time for us to remember how much pain and suffering Jesus underwent because He loved us so much!
-The Great Friday service is very long, but when we feel tired or distracted, we should look at the Cross and use the songs and prayers to remember what Jesus was going through at that time.
+In our Great Friday Service, we remember the events of what happened on the day Jesus died on the Cross.
+We take part in the worship with fasting, prayer, and many people wear Black or Gray.
+We remember how much pain and suffering Jesus experienced because He loved us so much!
+The Great Friday service is very long.
+However, when we feel tired or distracted, we should look at the Cross, using the songs and prayers to remember what Jesus was going through at that hour.